travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/hotel-solutions/transfers.md

 ### Book

-Once you have selected the required transfer options you need to include the corresponding option identifiers into the Book Mutation.
+Once you have selected the required transfer options you need to include the corresponding option identifiers in the Book Mutation.

 Within the HotelXMutation.Book there is a property called [**AppsInput**](/connectiontypesbuyers/hotel-x/reference/inputobjects/appsinput/) which lets you add information required to confirm the service.

-For example, to book a round-trip transfer you must specify two appInputs, one for arrival and another one for departure.
+For example, to book a round-trip transfer you must specify two appsInput, one for arrival and another one for departure.

 This is an example of the variable structure: